-Command

 REPSET CALCULATE

-Description

 Calculates the size of a replication set

-Syntax

 REPSET CALCulate [repset]

-Options

-repset-Name of the replication set

-Examples

-repset calculate DataFiles

-repset calc DataFiles
+- repset calculate DataFiles - repset calc DataFiles

-Notes

-• If a replication set name is not specified, the active replication set will be used.

-The results of the calculation are logged to the Double-Take Availability log file.

-• Replication set names that contain non-alphanumeric characters must be enclosed in quotation marks.
+- If a replication set name is not specified, the active replication set will be used. - The results of the calculation are logged to the Double-Take Availability log file. - Replication set names that contain non-alphanumeric characters must be enclosed in quotation marks.